Here is Everything You Need to Know about Scarlett Johansson

-Scarlett Ingrid Johansson was born on 22 November 1984 in the New York City.
+Scarlett Ingrid Johansson was born on November 22 1984 in New York City.
 Being passionate about her career from quite an early age, she often arranged song-and-dance routines for her family.
 She was particularly fond of musical theatre and jazz hands.
 Scarlett’s parents always supported her in her career choice.
 She describes her childhood as a very ordinary one.

 Scarlett Johansson’s Family Background

-As far as Scarlett’s siblings are concerned, she has an older sister, Vanessa who is also an actress; an older brother, Adrian; and a twin brother, Hunter.
+As far as Scarlett’s siblings are concerned, she has an older sister, Vanessa, who is also an actress; an older brother, Adrian; and a twin brother, Hunter.
 Apart from that, Scarlett also has an older half-brother, Christian, from her father’s first marriage.
 She holds both American and Danish citizenship.